 These values are general normal ranges.
 Check your horse over several days at different times of the day to establish the normal pulse, respiration, and temperature ranges for your individual horse.
 Keep in mind that the air temperature can influence your horse's body temperature.
 If it is very hot, a horse's internal temperature may increase slightly.
 Take its temperature at cooler parts of the day and average the readings.
 If your horse is anticipating a treat or suppertime, you may see a slight increase in pulse and respiration.
 Or if your horse is a bit stressed, such as being separated from a buddy, in the trailer or at an event, you may see elevated PRs.
 If your horse is very relaxed, you may get respiration readings as low as four breaths per minute.

 Pulse and respiration are also useful for monitoring your horse's fitness.
 The faster your horse's pulse and respiration or "PRs" drop after exercise, the more fit it is.
 Take your horse's PRs immediately after exercise and then every few minutes thereafter so you get an idea of how quickly the values are dropping.
 If the horse’s pulse rate returns to normal values with a very short time, it can be an indication of a very fit horse.
 If the pulse takes a long time to return to near normal, it can mean the horse is being overworked.

-A stethoscope is the easiest way to count heart beat, although you may be able to feel it with your fingers on the large blood vessel beneath the cheek bone.
-Be careful you don’t count your own heart beat by using your thumb.
+A stethoscope is the easiest way to count heartbeats, although you may be able to feel it with your fingers on the large blood vessel beneath the cheekbones.
+Be careful you don’t count your own heartbeat by using your thumb.
 In a pinch, you can even make your own stethoscope.

-Be careful while counting breaths, that you don’t count sniffs.
-This is sometimes difficult, especially if you are away from home and there are many new things to smell.
-Don’t count breaths from the twitching of the nostrils, but either with a stethoscope on the underside of the neck, or by watching your horse’s sides.
+Be careful while counting breaths that you don’t count sniffs.
+This is sometimes difficult, especially if the horse is away from home and there are many new things to smell.
+Don’t count breaths from the twitching of the nostrils but either with a stethoscope on the underside of the neck or by watching your horse’s sides.